 Stepping inside a chamber with temperatures hovering around -135°C may feel like home to our Canadian friends, but for the rest of us, that’s bloody freezing.
 But would you be tempted to do it if you knew it offered all kinds of benefits to your body – including ones that are far from superficial?

-- Helping you sleep – you might think that going down to temperatures as low as -135ºC would wake you up, and you’d be right.
-But surprisingly, by boosting production of healthy hormones, it can also help you sort out your sleep cycle, in turn helping with the stress that comes with poor sleep and insomnia.
+You might think that going down to temperatures as low as -135ºC would wake you up, and you’d be right.
+But surprisingly, by boosting the production of healthy hormones, it can also help you sort out your sleep cycle, in turn helping with the stress that comes with poor sleep and insomnia.

 The benefits of cryotherapy aren’t just physical.
 We tend to associate cold days with feeling down, but a session spent at far lower temperatures can do the opposite; plenty of cryotherapy patients report feeling far more positive and less anxious or depressed after just one session.
 So if you need a perk-up, a few minutes of intense cold could be just the thing for you.

 Want to hear more about CryoAction and our product range?
 No problem!
 Simply click here